Giopet/dapp-NFT-minting/README.md

 	npx hardhat run scripts/mint-script.ts

 It gives you the address.
 And this is the address in the local server that comes along with Hardhat.
 So we have our NFT smart contract.

+### Testing with Hardhat and Waffle

+Hardhat has a couple of ways you can test:
+-  If you're using Ethers.js, you can use Ethers.js and Waffle, which is the testing environment.
+-  If you're using web3.js, you can use web3.js and Truffle.

+Now, regardless of which one you're using, behind the scenes, it's going to be using [Mocha](https://mochajs.org) (is used also in Node.js) and [Chai](https://www.chaijs.com/).
+Chai is what we use for our assertions, basically, just to test equivalency.